hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 The statistical mechanic says: because entropy.
 But even this makes no sense unless you have some way for a system to change so as to explore phase space.
-In other words, you still need a *microscopic* arrow of time.
+In other words, you still need a *microscopic* arrow of time to explain the macroscopic arrow.
 So the question becomes: what is the bow that launches this microscopic arrow?